PAFR Fellows Program

 This program seeks to connect local governments interested in developing a PAFR for the first time with a graduate students looking for practical experience.
 Together, they work to produce a PAFR that meets the criteria of GFOA’s PAFR Award program while also improving financial transparency and communication for the government.

-Local governments participating in the program are expected to identify staff to serve as points of contact for the program and a resource for the PAFR Fellows.
+Local governments participating in the program are expected to identify staff to serve as points of contact for the program and as a resource for the PAFR Fellows.
 The point of contacts should be available to attend GFOA’s kick off meeting and provide periodic feedback on the program and the PAFR in development.
 Additional opportunities for training and coaching related to best practices in PAFR development are available, but not required throughout the program.

 1. Financial Transparency: The primary expectation is to enhance financial transparency.
 Governments should aim to provide their constituents with a clear and easily understandable overview of the government's financial performance, including revenues, expenditures, debt, and major financial accomplishments.